You Need a Study Plan: Why You Should Make Your Own Bar Prep Study Schedule

 The bottleneck for you isn’t just time but also mental stamina, energy, and attention after work.

-You’ll probably have to distribute your time unevenly.
+You may want to distribute your time unevenly.
 For example, if you’re working five days a week with weekends off, then most of your study time will be allocated to the weekends.
 There is a student example of this type of schedule in Passer’s Playbook (see Cara’s example).

 Or depending on how your situation develops, you may have to target another exam date.
 This should be a last resort, though.
-You want to pass the exam ASAP or at least use the next exam as a real experience: a mock exam with feedback.
+You want to pass the bar exam ASAP or at least use the next exam as a real experience: a mock exam with feedback.

 Bottom line, you’ll have to be creative with your constraints.